Phantasmo: History

 From then on, Whizzer stays close to his friend, who can use his extra-sensory vision to spot trouble anywhere in the world, and may have to leave his earthly form at any moment.
 In some cases, Anson collapses in full view of the public, leaving Whizzer to explain his sudden loss of consciousness to onlookers.

-For the next year and a half, Phantasmo and Whizzer faced a variety of different challenges.
+For the next year and a half, Phantasmo and Whizzer face a variety of different challenges.
 In one story, Phantasmo stops a gang of criminals who are planning to blow up a dam and flood New York City; in another, he might fight a forest fire, or stop a gang of pirates who are smuggling jewels.
 One critic complains that "his fantastic powers [were] all too often squandered on mundane crimes like cattle-rustling and counterfeiting, though in one story the Master of the World saved said world from a doomsday meteor in spectacular fashion."

 Towards the end of the series, Phantasmo, feeling that he could help his country more if he "had some way to get on the inside of what's happening", adopted the identity of murdered FBI filing clerk Ted Bart who he happened to resemble, with Whizzer following along as an office errand boy.

 Phantasmo was the sole cover feature on The Funnies from his first appearance in #45 (July 1940) until issue #56 (June 1941).
 He shared the cover of issue #57 with radio adventure hero Captain Midnight, who was featured in a new comic book adaptation.
 In issue #58, Phantasmo was pushed to the secondary feature, with his last story appearing in issue #63 (March 1942).
 Over the next two issues, the book was relaunched as a talking animal comic called New Funnies.

 The first six Phantasmo stories were also reprinted in black-and-white in an issue of Dell's Large Feature Comic #18 (1941), a full-length comics series with each issue devoted to a single character.